CAFxX/kafkabalancer/README.md

 - parse the output of kafka-topic.sh --describe
 - parse the reassignment JSON format
 - output the reassignment JSON format
+- minimize leader unbalance (maximize global throughput)

 ### Planned
 - parse the output of kafka-offset.sh to get the per-partiton weights (number of messages)
 - fetch elsewhere additional metrics to refine the weights (e.g. number of consumers, size of messages)
-- minimize leader unbalance (maximize global throughput)
 - minimize same-broker colocation of partitions of the same topic (maximize per-topic throughput)
-- proactively minimize unbalance caused by broker failure (i.e. minimize unbalance caused by one or more brokers failing)
+- proactively minimize unbalance caused by broker failure (i.e. minimize unbalance caused by one or more brokers failing) keeping into considerations how followers are elected to leaders when the leader fails
 - consider N-way rebalancing plans (e.g. swap two replicas) to avoid local minima
 - prefer to relocate "small" partitions to minimize the additional load due to